This article overviews terrorism and the United States Government Agencies responsible for investigating terrorism.

 FBI’s Counter-terrorism Division

-The Counter-terrorism Division, or CTD, falls under the FBI’s National Security Branch.
-The CTD division is primarily in charge of investigating terrorism within the borders of the US.
-Apart from that, the division provides information on terrorists outside the country and also tracks them down.
+The FBI National Security Branch includes the Counter-terrorism Division or CTD.
+This division is primarily in charge of investigating terrorism within the US borders.
+It also provides information on terrorists outside the country and tracks them down.

 The CTD’s operations scale depends on individual field offices’ capabilities.
-Large field offices such as the Los Angeles branch have single squads dedicated to each terrorist group and separate squads for terrorism financing and domestic terrorism.
-The smaller field offices divide the responsibilities across 2 or 3 smaller squads.
+Large field offices, such as the Los Angeles branch, have single squads dedicated to each terrorist group and separate squads for terrorism financing and domestic terrorism.
+The smaller field offices divide the responsibilities across two or three smaller squads.

 The CTD is divided into four main branches or sections: Operations Branch 1, Operations Branch 2, Analytical Branch, and Operational Support Branch.